basysKom/basyskom_toolbox/016_agile_essential.definition_of_ready.md

 ## Description

-A Definition Of Ready contains all requirements that a product owner (the one writing the story) needs to fulfill, so that the team says:
+A Definition of Ready contains all requirements that a Product Owner (the one who writes the story) needs to fulfill, so that the team says:

 *"Yep, now we got it."*

 **A Definition of Ready describes when a Story is ready for a sprint.**

-Usually a definition of ready answers the *why*, the *what* and finally the *how*.
+Usually a Definition of Ready answers the *why*, the *what* and finally the *how*.

 - Is the goal of the story clear enough?
 - Is the value for the project clear?
 - Is the expected result understood?
 - Are the acceptance criteria for the story clear?

-Once the product owner has written a story that can answer those questions, the team can answer these:
+Once the Product Owner has written a story that can answer those questions, the team can answer these:

 - Is the story small enough the get done in one sprint?
 - The team knows how the story can be implemented!